hekmaflo/javascript-practice/Interview-Questions/javascript.md

 console.log('gg')
 }

-## //the code above would not work.
+//the code above would not work.

-- What is Object.prototype & proto (and example with getPrototypeOf, setPrototypeOf) What is the difference between a class and an object 7
+- What is Object.prototype & proto (and example with getPrototypeOf, setPrototypeOf)

+What is the difference between a class and an object? class
+7

-- What is the this keyword, when do we use it
+- What is the this keyword, when do we use it is used inside a class or object to make sure you are using that spicific method or variable.
   8
 - What is the difference between a normal function and an arrow function
 - What is a promise